Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 ### Explanation:

-For each layer, the registry specifies a base GPS position that defines the area of the world in which the layer is visible.
-If the same augment should be visible in different locations around the world, a separate copy of that layer needs to be created and placed at each of the desired GPS locations.
+For each layer, the registry specifies a GPS position that defines a base location around which the layer is visible.

+If the same augment should be visible in different locations, create a separate copy of that layer and place one at each of the desired GPS locations.

 .
 ### Screen Shot: Add new layer